 SRILE an acronym for Shared Racial Identity Learning Environments which BTC defines as schools where the majority of the teaching staff and the majority of the student population share the same racial identity.
 BTC’s work focuses on Black SRILE spaces.
 There is an ever increasing body of research that suggest Black students benefit from having Black teachers including a recent report from Johns Hopkins University Black Teachers Make a Difference.

-The pedagogical framework the Fellowship is based upon includes:
+The pedagogical framework includes: